elastos/Elastos/ELA.CR.NewProposal/docs/jsonrpc_apis.md

 #### getinfo

 description: return node information.
 warning: this interface is ready to be deprecated.
-So no api informations will be supplied.
+So no api information will be supplied.